dawiidio/react-routing-filters/README.md

 ```

 **Warning** <br>
-if you want set in filters array like this:
+if you want set array in filters:

 ```js
 setFilters({